vnkazna/container_monitor/docs/writing-tests.md

 1. Use a debugger to inspect what request you send out from `gitlab_new_service.ts` or `gitlab_service.ts`.
 1. Run your tests and note down the logged request that the functionality under test makes.
 1. Mock the request in the `before` or `beforeEach` method in your test.

-### Debugging integration tests

-For debugging the integration tests, we first need to create a test workspace.
-We can do that by running ```npm run create-test-workspace``` script.
-This script generates a new workspace and inserts its path into `.vscode/launch.json`.

-Then we can debug the by running the "Integration Tests" [Launch configuration].

 [Launch configuration]: https://code.visualstudio.com/docs/editor/debugging#_launch-configurations